Netcracker/KubeMarine/documentation/Installation.md

 ### SSH key Recommendation

 Before working with the cluster, you need to generate an ssh key.
-Kubetool supports following types of keys: *RSA, DSS, ECDSA, Ed25519*.
+Kubemarine supports following types of keys: *RSA, DSS, ECDSA, Ed25519*.

 Example:
 ```